White paper

 1. Prioritize

-1. Process map
+2. Process map

 Before building a plan, you must understand the current people, processes, and systems in place.
-You can start by listing out current systems used by the legal department and by looking at the common legal department responsibilities, or the most common business requests.
+You can start by listing current systems used by the legal department and by looking at the common legal department responsibilities, or the most common business requests.

-2. Plan for implementation and procure solution
+3. Plan for implementation and/or procure solution

 Chapter Three